jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - "In closing, we xyz."
 - "Board-certified" radiologist/pathologist sounds good for asserting dominance.
 - Transition words I like: in addition, furthermore, moreover.

+Easiest reasons for a reviewer to reject you:

+- No literature review
+- No methodological innovation

 Need more inspiration?: